-Within the church, we provide financial support for the Altar Guild, Sunday School, Youth Group and acolytes.
+Within the church, we provide financial support for the Altar Guild, Sunday School, and acolytes.
 The guild organizes receptions and memorials when needed.
 There is a dedicated memorial committee.
 We provide supplies for the kitchen including the Coffee Hour and any other meetings held in the church.
 St. Agnes is also mindful of other special housekeeping needs not provided for in the church budget.

 - Oktoberfest, a party with German food, music, a silent auction, and good fun, on the second Friday of October;